OldManny/Snaze/README.md

 ### Maze Generation
 - **Recursive Backtracking with Loop Addition**:  Creates random mazes by carving paths and backtracking when no valid moves are available.
 Additional loops are introduced by removing a specified number of walls based on the loop factor (set to 6% by default), allowing for multiple solution paths.

-The loop factor was introduced to offer a better contrast between the performance of the algorithms.
-This contrast becomes more evident when there are multiple paths to a solution, providing deeper insights compared to mazes with a unique one.
+- The loop factor was introduced to offer a better contrast between the performance of the algorithms.
+This contrast becomes more evident when there are multiple paths to a solution, providing better insights compared to mazes with a unique one.

 ### Maze Solving
 1. **Breadth-First Search (BFS)**: Explores all neighbor nodes at the present depth before moving to nodes at the next depth level.